 As the climate changes, global sea-levels are rising, and the Municipality is experiencing more frequent severe weather events, which are causing extreme water levels and increased risks of property damage and public safety.
 While the Regional Plan establishes minimum coastal elevation requirements for residential uses, this Plan expands these requirements to apply to commercial and institutional uses, given the wide-range of developments located along the marine shoreline in the Regional Centre and the vulnerability of commercial and institutional uses to sea level rise and storm surge events.
 Marine-related industrial uses, which often require direct water access, will continue to be exempt from coastal elevation requirements.
 Alternative methods for reducing environmental and public safety risks are also supported in in the Downtown Designation to balance strategic growth and environmental objectives.
-These requirements, including the specified coastal elevation, may be amended to support more stringent requirements that may be implemented through future updates to Regional Plan and new provincial regulations.
+These requirements that may be implemented through future updates to Regional Plan and new provincial regulations.